 The true success of the idea comes down to customer satisfaction—and the signs are promising.
 Initial tests were so good the team took it to market in Europe in 2016, with plans to roll it out worldwide in 2017.
 The app has already won the company’s Chairman’s Award, providing some well-deserved recognition to the IT employee who first came up with the idea.

 “It’s important to over-celebrate early wins because it encourages everyone to innovate,” Mr. Sunners says.
 “If an organization is really interested in change, we have to recognize people for being innovative rather than for delivering operational efficiencies.
 That’s how you make innovation part of what people do every day.”

-Zack Gipson, chief innovation officer, United Services Automobile Association (USAA), San Antonio, Texas, USA
+Zack Gipson, CIO, United Services Automobile Association (USAA), San Antonio, Texas, USA

 Keeping customer experience at the core of the business is the responsibility of every employee, including Mr. Gibson who has led USAA’s innovation efforts since 2015.
 His primary responsibility is to ensure excellent customer service to people who serve in the U.S. military and their families.
 It is a customer base that comes with unique challenges.
 Service members are often on the move—transferring from station to station every few years—and are often deployed around the world, sometimes in very remote locales.